kasaai/cellar/content/_index.markdown

 Cellar is a collection of community-curated open datasets for insurance analytics.
-It promotes usability and discoverability of insurance datasets by conforming to tidy data principles and making data available via a uniform interface.
+It promotes usability and discoverability of insurance datasets by conforming to tidy data principles, making data available via a uniform interface, and collating documentations in one place.

 ## data.txt and cellar